 - Meet with the primary advisor to develop and plan the self-designed major and prepare the application.

-- Submit the completed application to the Registrar, who will bring it to the Faculty Curriculum Committee for consideration.
+- Submit the completed application to the Registrar, who will bring it to the Faculty Committee on Curriculum and Assessment for consideration.

 - The student will be notified by the Vice President for Academic Affairs/Dean of the Faculty whether the major is approved, approved with modification or rejected.
 If the major is approved, changes will be processed by the Registrar’s Office.

 - If the major is approved, the student and the primary advisor should complete a semester-by-semester course plan and submit this plan to the Registrar’s Office.